 Solar power is a revolutionary way to generate electricity.
 To maximize the power of the sun, solar panels are usually attached to the rooftops of houses and other buildings all over the world, which means that they are subjected to all kinds of weather.
+Here in Redding, high winds and storms can cause damage.
 How do these panels hold up when bad weather hits?

 Rain and Clouds

 When it’s cloudy, UV rays can still get through the clouds and cause sunburns.
 By the same token, sunlight—although weaker in intensity—can still reach solar panels.
 So when it’s raining, your photovoltaic panels are still working.
 However, depending on the amount of rain and cloud cover, the rate of efficiency will be about 40 to 90 percent less than it would be on sunny days.
 Rain is apparently the biggest factor in drops of efficiency—a heavy San Francisco fog will cause efficiency to drop only about 15 to 20 percent.

 Strong winds are common in the reading area, and can quickly tangle up power lines, rip off roof shingles, and uproot trees.
 When strong winds hit, electricity can be the first thing to go—sometimes for hours on end.
 Fortunately, solar panels are sturdier—they’ve successfully remained intact through hurricane winds that have torn up the roofs around them!
 With the right installation, they can withstand up to 150 miles per hour.